AgentAiDrive/Agentic-AV-Ops/RUNBOOK.md

 ### Recipe
 A **recipe** is a multi-step playbook.
-Example: `collect data → analyze → summarize → draft email`.
+Example: data → analyze → summarize → draft email.
-Recipes define **what steps happen and in what order**.
+- Recipes define **what steps happen and in what order
 ---

 ### Workflow